 Guru Hargobind returned to Amritsar on the day of Diwali.
 Seeing their Guru again, Sikhs lit up the city, Akal Takht and Harmandir Sahib with thousands and thousands of diyas (small lamps) and then celebrated Diwali with full festivities.
 For the Sikhs, the return of their Guru was as big a celebration as the return of Lord Raam was for the Hindus.

 The lighting of candles is a symbol of hope and guidance: clearing of darkness and guiding one’s way back to their home from tough journeys.
 This day is a reminder to mankind to never fear and to always stand up to the truth, justice and equality.

 Bandi Chor Divas will be celebrated on 27 October 2019.
 A visit to the Golden Temple on this day would be an extraordinary experience.
 With thousands of candles and floating lamps, strings of lights decorating the domes, fireworks, the shabads reverberating through the premises and finally basking in the spirit of joy and festivity, there cannot be a better way to remember Guru Hargobind whose contributions in saving the lives as well as religion of his fellow inmates will never be forgotten.
-For making your Amritsar tour hassle-free, book your Amritsar taxi here.
+For making your tour hassle-free with family, book a spacious tempo traveller in Amritsar.

 Quick facts about Bandi Chor Divas

 |Date||4 November 2021|